ZachDougherty/ZachDougherty/README.md

 ### Hi there, I'm Zach! 👋
 - 🔭 I’m currently working on building a recipe recommendation system for a school project.
-- 🌱 I’m currently learning the fundamentals of the GraphQL API specification and JavaScript.
+- 🌱 I’m currently learning the fundamentals of the systems design and RESTful APIs.
 - 📫 How to reach me:
   - email: zachougherty@gmail.com
   - linkedin: https://www.linkedin.com/in/zachary-dougherty/